Rossman360/journal/readme.md

 Palestine/Israel content and then, when I heard Erica coming upstairs to strip the bed, snuck down, made coffee, chatted with her, came back upstairs and wrote in my journal.

+I watched some of a much better Dr. Dog live concert from their final tour.
+I made bologna ramen, put on nearly-winter clothes and caught a ride with Kevin to the Biltmore where we played four sets (about two-and-a-half with Fursty.)
+It was very cold, but an interesting thing happened where a ton of people gathered under the gazebo during our final set.
+We were playing very well and picking some good songs.
+I came home, smoked a bowl with Erica, made some ramen, got a message from Aren Fairyfingers on discord and wrote in my journal.